INN/link-roundups/docs/mailchimp.md

 ![Send Test button in the Link Roundups edit screen](./img/link-roundup-send-test.png)

 The **Send Test** button won't appear until after creating a draft campaign.
-You will then also see a new ** MailChimp Campaign Preview** screen on the right side of the Link Roundup edit screen, where you can preview the campaign in a new window, or preview and edit the campaign in MailChimp:
+You will then also see a new **MailChimp Campaign Preview** screen on the right side of the Link Roundup edit screen, where you can preview the campaign in a new window, or preview and edit the campaign in MailChimp:

 ![MailChimp Campaign Preview panel in the Link Roundups edit screen](./img/mailchimp-campaign-preview.png)

 When the draft campaign is ready to go, hist the **Send Now** button to launch the MailChimp campaign.
+You can also choose to launch the campaign from MailChimp if preferred.